David Goodwillie

-David Goodwillie (born 28 March 1989) is a Scottish professional footballer.
+David Goodwillie (born 28 March 1989) is a Scottish professional footballer who plays as a striker for Glasgow United.

-Goodwillie came through the Dundee United youth system and he won the SPFA and SFWA Young Player of the Year awards for the 2010–11 season.
+Born in Stirling, Goodwillie came through the Dundee United youth system and he won the SPFA and SFWA Young Player of the Year awards for the 2010–11 season.
 His performances with United earned him selection for the Scotland national team and a £2 million move to Blackburn Rovers, who were then in the English Premier League.
 He was loaned to Crystal Palace, Dundee United and Blackpool, and released by Blackburn in 2014, after which he signed with Aberdeen.
 After a loan spell with Ross County, Goodwillie moved to Plymouth Argyle in 2016.
-He left Plymouth in January 2017.
+He left Plymouth in January 2017, after being judged as a rapist in a civil case.

 Goodwillie has been convicted of assaults three times, committed in 2008, 2009 and 2010.
 In 2011 he was accused of raping a woman with his team-mate David Robertson.
 In a civil case in 2016, he was found to have raped her and ordered to pay £100,000 in compensation.
 Goodwillie resumed his career in the Scottish leagues with Clyde.
 After over four years there, he signed for Raith Rovers in January 2022.
 A negative reaction to his signing led to the club declaring he would not play for them, and he was released from his contract in September 2022.
 He has since played once for both Livingston United and Radcliffe.

 Club career

-Early career
+Early life and career

-Goodwillie was playing as a youth for Carse Thistle in his native Stirling before joining Dundee United as a 14-year-old in 2003, being spotted playing in a Scottish Youth FA trial in Dundee.
+David Goodwillie was born on 28 March 1989 in Stirling.
+He was playing as a youth for Carse Thistle in his native Stirling before joining Dundee United as a 14-year-old in 2003, being spotted playing in a Scottish Youth FA trial in Dundee.
 In signing from Carse Thistle, Goodwillie followed in the footsteps of Duncan Ferguson who also played for the Stirling-based boys club.
 In July 2005, Goodwillie played for the first team in the pre-season City of Discovery Cup, appearing as a 77th-minute substitute in the tournament win.